 We’ve type of gone from one extreme to the other here, from talking about the much more traditional Gaggia Classic and Rancilio Silvia to talking about the Sage Bambino Plus.

-The Classic & Silvia are old school traditional espresso coffee machines, crafted in the same way (just about) as traditional commercial espresso coffee machines have been made for decades, with easily accessible parts which any engineer or truly anyone with a little of DIY ability, would be fine maintaining and/or repairing.
+The Classic & Silvia are old school traditional espresso machines, crafted in the same way (just about) as traditional commercial espresso machines have been brewed for decades, with easily accessible parts which any engineer or literally anyone with a little of DIY ability, would be fine maintaining and/or repairing.

-The Sage Bambino Plus isn’t rather like this, it’s not a machine that you’d easily be able to take apart, and if you did you probably wouldn’t be able to get hold of the majority of of the parts, and you wouldn’t be able to work with OEM parts either.
+The Sage Bambino Plus isn’t rather like this, it’s not a machine that you’d easily be able to take apart, and if you did you probably wouldn’t be able to get hold of the majority of of the parts, and you wouldn’t be able to utilize OEM parts either.

-The good news there is that in my experience if these machines have faults they usually show up within the warranty period, and if they do Sage usually truly replace them, and other than that they do seem to be fairly durable machines, I’ve had mine for a few years now, and I’ve never had an matter with it.
+The good news there is that in my experience if these machines have faults they usually show up within the warranty period, and if they do Sage usually just replace them, and other than that they do seem to be fairly durable machines, I’ve had mine for a few years now, and I’ve never had an issue with it.

-With the more expensive Sage machines, by the way, including the Oracle machines and the Dual Boiler, needing a repair outside of warranty doesn’t mean replacing, as a lot of espresso machine repair and maintenance firms will use these, however usually not with the entry degree machines.
+With the more expensive Sage machines, by the way, including the Oracle machines and the Dual Boiler, needing a repair outside of warranty doesn’t mean replacing, as a lot of espresso machine repair and maintenance firms will work with these, nevertheless usually not with the entry degree machines.

-This is an incredibly small espresso machine, but it packs a real punch in terms of features, with an exceptionally reasonable 1.9L water tank, with a filter which is easy to fit and replace.
+This is a extremely small espresso coffee machine, but it packs a real punch in terms of features, with an incredibly reasonable 1.9L water tank, with a filter which is easy to fit and replace.

 As this machine features the newer thermoJet water heater as the Barista Pro and Barista Touch, it’s ready to rock & roll in 3 seconds, steam is ready almost instantly, the steam wand auto purges, you can steam manually or let the machine do it for you automatically.